 - Medical and immunization records

 - Insurance policies

-- Financial information, including copies of bank statements, credit card statements, retirement account statements
+- Financial information, including copies of bank statements, credit card statements, and mortgage or rental agreements

 Your phone and other devices can make it easier for your partner to find you.
-Hide a disposable phone in your car, purse or another discreet location so that you have other means of communication.
+Hide a disposable phone in your car, purse, or another discreet location so that you can still make calls.
 If your cell phone has a GPS tracker, make sure to turn it off before leaving.
 Learn how to keep yourself safer when you use digital devices.

 If you and your abuser share children and you’re worried about custody, you may be able to file for a Domestic Violence Protection Order (DVPO).

 If you have questions or need support, call our 24-Hour Helpline at 425-746-1940.

 You must be logged in to post a comment.